The-Lab-LaBella/Undergraduate_Research_Project/README.md

 ### Running your first analysis

-I have create an R-markdown file that will introduce you to the analysis in 1 species for 1 module.
-We will expand this analysis over the course of the semester
+I have created an R-markdown file that will introduce you to the analysis of 1 species for 1 module.
+We will expand this analysis over the course of the semester.